PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 `3 passed, 8 deselected in 3.57s`.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed SiNet Shuffle residual checkpoint moves `_optimize_sinet_shuffle_residual_transpose_chains` to `passes/sinet_shuffle_residual_layout.py`.
+The legacy helper rebuilt full producer and consumer maps in an unbounded loop and matched forward and backward from the second post-Transpose with incomplete ownership checks.
+It collapsed several consumer checks through sets, did not validate graph order, dtype, quantization, fused activation, public intermediates, constant provenance, concrete/dynamic Concat contracts, or downstream order, and rotated/cloned six constants sequentially before the complete candidate was known.
+Shared external constants could receive multiple redundant clones.
+It also permuted intermediate and canonical post metadata heuristically.

+The new owner roots at the terminal post-Transpose and resolves all thirteen
+operators: three NHWC-to-NCHW input adapters, the first residual ADD/MUL/ADD/ PReLU, its side post adapter, the channel Concat, the second MUL/ADD/PReLU, and the final post adapter.
+Every private edge has one unique producer, exact consumer multiplicity, and valid dependency order.
+The first PReLU has exactly the intended post and Concat branches; the second PReLU has exactly its final post.
+Later consumers of the two post outputs, including fan-out and repeated input slots, remain unchanged.
+The Concat input order and commuted ADD/MUL operands are preserved while its axis moves from NCHW channel 1 to NHWC channel 3.

+Rank-four concrete shapes and dynamic signatures are proven through both residual branches and the Concat.
+Unknown non-channel dimensions propagate conservatively; channel signatures sum only when known.
+All data tensors share one unquantized FLOAT16/FLOAT32/FLOAT64 dtype.
+Five typed private permutation constants and NONE fused activations are required.
+Six finite scalar or exact NCHW/NHWC channel constants cover both affine/PReLU stages.
+Roles sharing one constant are grouped, so one update or one deterministic `_nhwc` clone serves all uses, including a scalar shared across both stages.
+Produced, public, variable, quantized, non-finite, wrongly typed, mismatched, or colliding constants reject the complete plan.

+Both post-Transpose tensors remain unchanged and authoritative.
+The first stage intermediates adopt the first post tensor's exact shape, signature, and layouts; the Concat and second-stage intermediates adopt the second post contract.
+Both PReLUs produce the canonical names directly, after which all five adapters are removed differentially.
+The plan is re-resolved before apply, and clone names, mutation indices, output tensors, and removal indices are preflighted before the first write.
+Candidate traversal is graph ordered and capped at 32 rewrites; pruning and LayoutState synchronization occur only after success.
+The former 482-line helper is a 17-line dispatcher and its one production call supplies LayoutState.

+Focused coverage contains twenty-four FLOAT16/FLOAT32/FLOAT64 numerical equivalence combinations across scalar/raw constants, commuted operands and Concat inputs, and both legal post/Concat orders; dynamic signatures;
+canonical layout propagation; two legacy already-NHWC modes; constants shared within one stage or as one scalar across both stages; one-clone external sharing; repeated downstream slots; candidate-only and capped execution;
+fifty-eight transactional unsafe contracts; clone collision; no-index preflight; differential index validation; and LayoutState validation.
+The focused suite passed with `90 passed in 0.51s`; the full architecture suite passed with `183 passed in 53.22s`; the selected adjacent SiNet direct-builder characterization passed with `1 passed, 754 deselected in 0.48s`; and TensorFlow-import-blocked direct, default, and `-cotof` conversion passed sequentially with `3 passed, 8 deselected in 3.65s`.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.